Early Childhood Education (Online Degree Completion for Montessori-Credentialed Students) - BA, BS

 - Community Engagement: We commit to serving in, learning from, and collaborating with diverse communities who share a common vision of educational equity.

 The ECE major encompasses integrated learning experiences that provide students with multiple opportunities to develop leadership knowledge and skills grounded in ethical and social justice principles informed by a global perspective.
-The program infuses all major course content with the components of ABAR into ECE.
+The program infuses all major course content with the components of ABAR.

-Teachers graduating from this program will have the knowledge, confidence and commitment necessary to be an active member of society and prepare children to effectively participate in a changing and dynamic world.
+Teachers graduating from this program will have the knowledge, confidence and commitment necessary to be societal change makers, and prepare children to effectively participate in a changing and dynamic world.

 ECE is a discipline that involves intellectual, spiritual and moral commitment.
 A key element of our program is the inner spiritual transformation of individuals.
 ABAR curriculum combined with Montessori pedagogy brings a new perspective on child development and social order.
 This experience will alter students’ understanding of themselves, children and the world.
 Such a transformation involves the knowledge and skills necessary to impact societal change.
 The educational leaders developed in this program will be expected to lead from a position of ethical responsibility.

 To be eligible for consideration for admission to the early childhood major, students must provide evidence of completion of an Early Childhood or Infant and Toddler Montessori credential.

 Our students will build their leadership skills through:

 - creating and delivering a high quality ABAR Montessori early childhood education

 - designing and utilizing a variety of assessment tools

 - analyzing assessment results to inform practice and support development